-- Negative pressure in the firebox - Location of appliance and chimney
+- Preventing negative pressure - · Location of appliance and chimney

 To measure the draft or negative pressure on your appliance use a magnahelic or a digital pressure gauge capable of reading 0 - 1 inches of water column (W.C.).

 The appliance should be running on high for at least 15 minutes for the test.